skinnylatte/pop21/content/posts/2023-04-25-wives-and-lives.md

 One of them said, my wife is organizing this banquet, why don't you get involved?
 And so I did.
 I still don't have the answers, but I think I am starting to have the inkling of an idea.

+(Photo taken on a Minolta Hi-Matic 7S II, shot on Kodak 5222 film, self-developed in Rodinal 1+50 at ISO 800, and scanned on Plustek 8200i.
+For more film photography shenanigans, check out my [film photo blog]https://micro.popagandhi.com)